 - Treat others with respect and honesty. - Prepare for class by bringing paper, pencil, pen, books, and other needed supplies. - Complete all class work and homework. - Use class time properly. - Take home and return necessary forms. - Follow rules and regulations, including those for field trips. - Take care of and return all textbooks, library books, or other school-owned materials loaned to them. - Act responsibly on campus, on buses, on field trips, and at all school-sponsored events, regardless of location. - Wear properly fitted safety-rated helmets when riding a bicycle.
-Law enforcement officers may issue traffic citations and assess fines to riders under age 16 who do not comply (Florida Statute 316.2065).
+Law enforcement officers may issue traffic citations and assess fines to riders under age 16 who do not comply (F.S.
+316.2065). - Secondary students must wear identification (ID) badges, if the school has the infrastructure and/or funding in place to require ID badges and the school's handbook specifies the rules and consequences for ID badges.